 INFRASTRUCTURE AND PUBLIC UTILITIES

-b.
-Power – Batelec II supplied electrical power in the area with today’s 3 phase power line upgraded just recently.
+B. Power – Batelec II supplied electrical power in the area with today’s 3 phase power line upgraded just recently.
 About 70% of the total household in Laurel has been catered with electricity while the LGU assumed to have it completed or 100% served in a year time.

-c.
-Water – Poblacion area is being served but not all households by a local water district (BALIBAGO WATERWORKS).
-Most of the households in the low-lying areas are equipped with their own deep or shallow well in the absence of the service of local water district system.
+C. Water – Poblacion area is being served but not all households by a local water district (BALIBAGO WATERWORKS).
+Most of the households in the low-lying areas are equipped with their own deep or shallow well in the absence of the service of the local water district system.
 Other barangays tapped their water source from the natural spring and others are being served by several communal deep wells located in strategic places.

 D. Port – This Municipality does not have a port for passenger terminal due to the absence of medium or large vessels in the lake.
 However, there are several fish port sheds located strategically along the coastal barangays that are commonly used by the local fisherman for docking bancas or rafts and for sorting harvested tilapia from their fish cages.